Activists break in and release 3,000 mink from Wisconsin fur farm

 The culprits who released the minks discussed the raid in an anonymous message to the North American Animal Liberation Press Office, saying they "hope many of the mink enjoy their freedom in the wild."

-"They have an opportunity now to cut their losses and leave the fur industry forever," the message reads.
+"They [Olsen Fur Farm] have an opportunity now to cut their losses and leave the fur industry forever," the message reads.
 "Even if these minks lives in the wild are cut short by nature or human intervention, the farm would have undoubtedly slaughtered them all."

 Hobbs disagreed.
-He said minks that are never recaptured typically die faster because the farm fed them regularly.
+He said minks that are not recaptured typically die earlier than those that are born and have lived in the wild because they are fed regularly at farms.

 "They basically just die because there's nothing to eat, and they don't have burrows to find security from predator attacks," he said.
 "It messes with the ecosystem."